 We record uncertain tax positions on the basis of a two-step process whereby (1) management determines whether it is more likely than not that the tax positions will be sustained on the basis of the technical merits of the position and (2) for those tax positions that meet the more-likely-than-not recognition threshold, management recognizes the largest amount of tax benefit that is more than 50% likely to be realized upon ultimate settlement with the related tax authority.
-We recognize interest and penalties are included within the related tax long penalties a
+We recognize interest and penalties related to unrecognized tax benefits, if any, within income tax expense.
+Any accrued interest and penalties are included within the related tax liability.